carlosrmn005/Tip-Calculator/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - Tip Calculator

-Tipsy is a tip calculator application for iOS.
+'Tip Calculator' is a tip calculator application for iOS.

 Submitted by: Carlos Roman